thomasmarsh/nego/doc/QUESTIONS.md

    A B C D E F G H
 ````

-The black kunoji group at G5 would not be permitted under our rules since it is surrounded.
-It
+The black kunoji group at G5 would not be permitted under our rules since it is
-is notable that the video presents this as an end game position, yet there are still moves
+surrounded.
+It is notable that the video presents this as an end game position,
-available.
-It may be that this was simply a less rigorous example.
+yet there are still moves available.
+It may be that this was simply a less
+rigorous example.

+## Other Questions

+### Should the game be played with komi?

+Draws are possible, and perhaps even likely.
+The rules disallow placing the
+boss on the center, presumably to reduce the first move advantage.
+However,
+it's unclear (to me) that the center position is the strongest opening move.
+Currently the engine does not implement komi, but will make it likely make it
+optional in in the future.